rodneyosodo/africastalking-eris-devkit-playground/src/10Ultrasonic/README.md

 #### What is Ultrasound?

-Ultrasound is high-pitched sound waves with frequencies higher than the audible limit of human hearing.
+Ultrasound is a high-pitched sound wave with frequencies higher than the audible limit of human hearing.
 Ultrasonic Frequency Range Spectrum

 Human ears can hear sound waves that vibrate in the range from about 20 times a second (a deep rumbling noise) to about 20,000 times a second (a high-pitched whistling).
-However, ultrasound has a frequency of over 20,000 Hz and is therefore inaudible to humans.
+However, ultrasound has a frequency of over 20,000 Hz and is, therefore, inaudible to humans.

 #### HC-SR04 Hardware Overview

 At its core, the HC-SR04 Ultrasonic distance sensor consists of two ultrasonic transducers.
-The one acts as a transmitter which converts electrical signal into 40 KHz ultrasonic sound pulses.
+The one acts as a transmitter, which converts an electrical signal into 40 kHz ultrasonic sound pulses.
 The receiver listens for the transmitted pulses.
-If it receives them it produces an output pulse whose width can be used to determine the distance the pulse travelled.
+If it receives them, it produces an output pulse whose width can be used to determine the distance the pulse traveled.
 As simple as pie!

 #### How it works
-It all starts, when a pulse of at least 10 microseconds in duration is applied to the Trigger pin.
-In response to that the sensor transmits a sonic burst of eight pulses at 40 KHz.
+It all starts when a pulse of at least 10 microseconds in duration is applied to the Trigger pin.
+In response to that, the sensor transmits a sonic burst of eight pulses at 40 kHz.
 This 8-pulse pattern makes the “ultrasonic signature” from the device unique, allowing the receiver to differentiate the transmitted pattern from the ambient ultrasonic noise.

 The eight ultrasonic pulses travel through the air away from the transmitter.
-Meanwhile the Echo pin goes HIGH to start forming the beginning of the echo-back signal.
+Meanwhile, the Echo pin goes HIGH to start forming the beginning of the echo-back signal.

-In case, If those pulses are not reflected back then the Echo signal will timeout after 38 milliseconds and return low.
+If those pulses are not reflected back, then the echo signal will timeout after 38 milliseconds and return low.

-If those pulses are reflected back the Echo pin goes low as soon as the signal is received.
+If those pulses are reflected back, the Echo pin goes LOW as soon as the signal is received.
 This produces a pulse whose width varies between 150 µS to 25 mS, depending upon the time it took for the signal to be received.

 The width of the received pulse is then used to calculate the distance to the reflected object.
-This can be worked out using simple distance-speed-time equation.
+This can be worked out using a simple distance-speed-time equation.
 ```cpp
 Distance = Speed x Time
 Distance = (0.034 cm/µs x 500 µs) / 2